 French bank Credit Mutuel-CIC is to pilot a mobile wallet in the Boulogne-Billancourt area of Paris from May 17, Les Echos reports, enabling consumers to make payments via NFC or QR in around 100 stores.
 The Fivory wallet goes beyond mobile payments to offer a “multi-channel connected shopping application”, the bank’s Christophe Dolique says, and is technology agnostic.
 Plans are already in place to test additional technologies, including Bluetooth and voice recognition.

-- A third of Europeans have made a mobile payment
+- Two in three young Brits have made a mobile payment in-store

 - Japanese bank eyes facial recognition

 - IHG to accept Alipay in hotels worldwide